 We love that Patti got creative and turned to her 208K followers on Instagram to help her make the final decision.
 The Instagram poll results show the lighter Deco Border as being the crowd favorite.
 What do you think, which style do you like best?

 Next step after ordering samples and confirming your design choices is taking detailed measurements of the entire space and planning the details.
-Stay tuned for the next chapter of Patti’s Tudor Master Bath Renovation.
+Stay tuned for the next chapter of Patti’s Tudor Ensuite Bath Renovation.
 We look forward to sharing the finished space with you!

 “The details are not the details.
 They make the design.”
 Charles Eames